 Furthermore, the inclusion of “[Step by Step Guide]” tells users that this post is actually going to help them solve their problem in a way that makes sense and can be put into action.

-With comprehensive content, users are able to limit the work required to find information which meets their needs.
+With comprehensive content, users are able to limit the work required to find information that meets their needs.

 Your piece of content becomes the ultimate resource on the internet.
 A user has no reason to seek out anything else because everything they need is right there.

 Comprehensive content also tends to increase dwell time, which is how much time a user spends on your page.
-Google interprets higher dwell time as a positive search signal, which can give you a big edge in search rankings.
+Google interprets higher dwell time as a positive ranking factor, which can give you a big edge in search rankings.

-Research has found that people react more favorably to content that is memorable and impressive.
+Research has found that people react more favorably to content that's memorable and impressive.